modular-ml/wrapyfi/README.md

 Note that the iCub package is not needed for Wrapyfi to work and does not have to be installed if you do not intend on using the iCub robot.

 For installing ROS, follow the [ROS installation guide](http://wiki.ros.org/noetic/Installation/Ubuntu).
-We recommend installing ROS on conda using the [RoboStack](https://github.com/RoboStack/ros-noetic) environment.
+We recommend installing ROS on Conda using the [RoboStack](https://github.com/RoboStack/ros-noetic) environment.

 For installing ROS 2, follow the [ROS 2 installation guide](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
-We recommend installing ROS 2 on conda using the [RoboStack](https://github.com/RoboStack/ros-humble) environment.
+We recommend installing ROS 2 on Conda using the [RoboStack](https://github.com/RoboStack/ros-humble) environment.

 ZeroMQ can be installed using pip: `pip install pyzmq`.
 The xpub-xsub pattern followed in our ZeroMQ implementation requires a proxy broker.
 A broker is spawned by default as a daemon process.